alinakbase/refseq_d/README.md

 # RefSeq Pipeline – Architecture & Developer Guide

-# Overview
+The RefSeq Pipeline is a Spark- and Delta Lake–based data ingestion and update system designed to efficiently track and process genome assembly data from NCBI RefSeq.

-## The RefSeq Pipeline is a Spark + Delta Lake–based data ingestion and update system design
+Key capabilities include:

-1. Fetch genome assembly metadata from NCBI Datasets API <br>
+- Fetching genome assembly metadata from the NCBI Datasets API
-2. Track content-level changes using hash snapshots <br>
+- Tracking content-level changes using hash-based snapshots
-3. Support incremental updates instead of full reprocessing <br>
+- Supporting incremental updates instead of full reprocessing
-4. Normalize heterogeneous NCBI responses into a stable CDM (Common Data Model) <br>
+- Normalizing heterogeneous NCBI responses into a stable Common Data Model (CDM)

-This document focuses on architecture, module responsibilities, and execution flow, rather than end-user CLI usage. <br>
+This document focuses on the internal architecture, module responsibilities, and execution flow, rather than end-user CLI usage.

 # Design Principle